VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 If you want go back to _pre-i18n_ way you can disable it in settings.
 Already created navigations will not be removed unless you make a choice for plugin to do so(this will require a restart).

+If your newly created navigation localization is empty you can copy contents of one version's to the empty one.
+If related item is localized and locale version exists localization will be used as a related item.
+Otherwise plugin will fallback to an original item.

 ### Rendering

 Shape of the rendered navigation will not change.
 Querying stays almost the same.
 To query for specific locale version just add `locale` query param.
 For example: